oliviergimenez/tidyverse-tips/index.md

 ### Complete counting

-When you count by two or more variables, it may happen that you don't have all combinations.
+When you count with respect to two or more variables, it may happen that you don't have all combinations.
 No worries, you're covered with `complete()`.
-Compare the call to `complete()` without and with in the example below.
+Compare the example below without and with the call to `complete()`.
 The Aleena species has no feminine representative, but this info is implicit.
 When `complete()` is used, a row is added with a `NA` for feminine gender:

 ```r
 starwars %>%